MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 - Load time
 - Run time

-Description:
+Binding process description:

 ![https://i.imgur.com/VdszfNa.png](https://i.imgur.com/VdszfNa.png)

-Binding process description
+Binding process example:

-Example:

 ![https://i.imgur.com/MYAy5Kg.png](https://i.imgur.com/MYAy5Kg.png)

-Binding process example

 At runtime the address (1000) is loaded from the hardware, this could change with a context switch, for example 1000 becomes 2000, then all the adresses need to be calculated again.

-### Linking
+## Linking

 Linking can be static or dynamic: